-ENV TRONMENTAL IMPACTS Potentially Significant Issues Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) 3.
+ENV IRONMENTAL IMPACTS Potentially Significant Issues Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) 3.
 AIR QUALITY.
-Where available, the significance criteria esta control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the following determined to the control district may be relied upon to make the control district may be relied upon to make the following determined to the control district may be relied upon to make the control district may be relied upon to th ity management t district or air pollution a) Conflict with or obstruct implementation of the applicable air quality plan?
-X 2, 5, 6, 7 b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
-X 2, 5, 7 c) Expose sensitive receptors to substantial pollutant concentrations?
-X 2, 5, 7 d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
-X 2, 5, 7 a) Less Than Significant Impact.
-Using the BAAQMD's methodology, a determination of consistency with the 2017 CAP should demonstrate that a project: 1) supports the primary goals of the air quality plan; 2) includes applicable control measures from the air quality plan, and 3) does not disrupt or impede implementation of air quality plan control measures.
-The consistency of the project with the applicable control measures is presented in Table 1.
+Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan?
+X 1 ,2, 5, 6, b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+X 1 ,2, 5, 6, c) Expose sensitive receptors to substantial pollutant concentrations?
+X 2, 5, 6, 7 d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
+X 1, 2, 5, 6 a) Less Than Significant Impact.
+The 2017 Clean Air Plan (CAP), adopted by BAAQMD in April 2017, includes control measures that are intended to reduce air pollutant emissions in the Bay Area either directly or indirectly.
+Plans must show consistency with the control measures listed within the CAP.
+Using the BAAQMD's methodology, a determination of consistency with the 2017 CAP - should demonstrate that a project: 1) supports the primary goals of the air quality plan; 2) includes applicable control measures from the air quality plan, and 3) does not disrupt or impede implementation of air quality plan control measures.